wallarm/product-documentation/docs/latest/user-guides/settings/api-tokens.md

 Consider that:

-* If the token owner has been disabled [disabled](../../user-guides/settings/users.md#disable-access-for-a-user), all one's tokens are automatically disabled as well.
+* If the token owner has been [disabled](../../user-guides/settings/users.md#disable-access-for-a-user), all one's tokens are automatically disabled as well.
 * If the token owner has been reduced in permissions, corresponding permissions will be removed from all one's tokens.
 * All disabled tokens are automatically removed in a week after disabling.